isomerpages/nlb-biblioasia/_jul-2010/Bibliography, A Treasure Trove on Hadhramis in Southeast Asia Much to Discover.md

 The status of the Arabs in the communities differs from state to state.
 In Malaya, and later Malaysia, the Hadhramis are recognised as *bumiputeras* (indigenous people of Malaysia) and enjoy the same privileges conferred upon Malays under the Federal Constitution.
 Similarly, in Indonesia and Brunei where Hadhramis still qualify for special privileges under the respective constitutions.
 In Singapore, however, Singapore Hadhramis maintain their special position in the republic’s social landscape but are not accorded the same rights as the Malays based on its policies of meritocracy, positive discrimination and multiculturalism.[^36] Several debates were held through the Singapore media in the 1980s that saw Arabs positioning themselves apart from the Malay community in Singapore.[^37]

 <img style="width:50%;" src="/images/Vol%206%20Issue%202/TreasureTrove/jacobsen1.jpg">
- <div style="background-color: white;">All rights reserved, Routledge, 2009.</div>
+ <div style="background-color: white;"><i>All rights reserved, Routledge, 2009.</i></div>

 Nevertheless, the contributions of the Arabs towards their “host societies” have been tremendous.
 This has paved the way for further assimilation of the Arabs into the different communities.
-The economic impact of the Arabs on Hadhramaut was once tremendous; Ingrams estimated in 1934 that the total remittances pouring into Hadhramaut from abroad annually was a staggering total of 630,000 pounds sterling (equivalent to SGD 1.3 million).
+The economic impact of the Arabs on Hadhramaut was once tremendous; Ingrams estimated in 1934 that the total remittances pouring into Hadhramaut from abroad annually was a staggering total of 630,000 sterling pounds (equivalent to SGD 1.3 million).
 It was said that Hadhramaut became dependent on remittances from the diasporas, particularly from Southeast Asia.[^38]

 The impact of the Hadhrami emigration on the introduction and spread of commercial laws and techniques in the diasporas is evident.
 The setting up of Islamic institutions such as the Shariah court in Southeast Asia, for instance, was partly encouraged by legislative history of colonial powers.
 The establishment of the Shariah court in Singapore and Malaysia was also greatly influenced by Hadhrami Shafi’i legal texts at a time when other Muslims in the region preferred to be ruled by the Hanafi school of jurispudence.
 Rajeswary Brown starts in this direction of scholarship,[^39] although more could be done to examine if influence originated from the Hadhrami Shafi’i legal texts.[^40]